Goalkeepers Clark & Gunn named in Scotland squad

 Clark, like Kelly and McCrorie, has previously been involved in Scotland squads without ever being called upon.

-Defenders Nathan Patterson and Kieran Tiernan are selected, despite limited game time at Everton and Arsenal, respectively.
+Defenders Liam Cooper, Nathan Patterson and Kieran Tiernan are selected, despite limited game time at Leeds, Everton and Arsenal, respectively.

 Similarly, midfielders Stuart Armstrong, Billy Gilmour and Scott McTominay and forward Ryan Christie are called up after infrequent Premier League appearances of late.

-Celtic captain Callum McGregor returns to the squad after missing the November friendly defeat by Turkey due to injury while defenders Liam Cooper and Aaron Hickey are also back.
+Celtic captain Callum McGregor returns to the squad after missing the November friendly defeat by Turkey due to injury while defenders Cooper and Aaron Hickey are also back.
 However, right-back Calvin Ramsay does not feature after making his senior international debut in Diyarbakir.

 Scotland squad